 Munich to Verona by Train

 The skies were warm and clear and I had just celebrated the last weekend of Oktoberfest by drinking a liter-sized stein of radler (lager and lemon soda) while singing Bavarian songs in a dirndl.
-At Munich’s Hauptbahnhof, I hopped on a train to explore the Austrian Alps on the way Verona, the city memorialized forever by Shakespeare’s star crossed lovers, Romeo and Juliet.
+At Munich’s main train station, I hopped on a train past the Austrian Alps on the way Verona, the city memorialized forever by Shakespeare’s star crossed lovers, Romeo and Juliet.
 My trip from Munich to Verona had begun.

 Munich consistently ranks among the globe’s best cities for quality of life.
 Verona is a UNESCO World Heritage site.
 The train journey between the two cities ranks high for sheer photo ops per mile.
 The train weaves through the fairytale landscape of Bavaria and the breathtaking vistas of the Austrian Alps into the rocky peaks of the Italian Dolomites.